Chirag-ahir/JAVA-All-Basic/README.md

   What is Hashmap ?<br>
   Java HashMap is a class which is used to perform operations such as inserting, deleting and locating elements in a map.
 We create a map, where we pass two kinds of values which are 'key' and 'value'.

+  what is the difference between hashmap and hashtable ?<br>
+  HashMap is non-syncronized and is not thread safe while HashTable is thread safe and is synchronized.
+HashMap allows one null key and values can be null whereas HashTable doesn't allow null key or value.
+HashMap is faster than HashTable.

+  What is Garbage collection in java ?<br>
+  Garbage Collection is the process of reclaiming the runtime unused memory by destroying the unused objects, in java it is performed automatically.